Types of Girl about the Globe – City & Sightseeing GatG, Maritime GatG

 Things To Do in Belfast

 There's a reason that the Titanic Museum was voted the Worlds Leading Tourist Attraction in 2016.
 That's because it is!
 It's not just a museum, it's a complete experience of the world's most famous shipwreck.
-It's so interactive and even if you're not really into ships, it takes you back in time to Belfast when this capital's industry was booming.
+It is really interactive and even if you're not really into ships, it takes you back in time to Belfast when this capital's industry was booming.

 Don’t think that it’s just for kids either as it provides an education for everyone.
 I stayed for lunch in the cafe afterwards just to squeeze the most out of my Titanic experience.
-And even if the world's most famous shipwreck isn't really your thing, it’s still worth visiting (I promise).
+And even if the world's most famous shipwreck isn't really your thing, it’s still worth visiting.

 - Time needed: 3-4 hours (there's so much to see!)

-- Costs: £18.50.
-Reserve now: The Titanic Experience with SS Nomadic Visit
+- * BOOK The Titanic Experience with SS Nomadic Visit

-Your ticket also allows you onto SS Nomadic, one of the Titanic’s tender ships (a ship which carries you from the port to the ship).
+Your ticket also allows you onto SS Nomadic, one of the Titanic’s tender ships (a ship that carries you from the port to the ship).
 This ship was used to transport passengers to the Titanic.
-Inside its champagne bar and opulent interior gave the excited passengers a taste of first class before experiencing the real thing.
+Inside its champagne bar and opulent interior gave the excited passengers a taste of first-class before experiencing the real thing.

 - Find it at: Hamilton Dock, Queens Rd (right near the Titanic Museum)